-On July 31, 2012, our Board of Directors approved a plan to cease operations at seven of our campuses.
+On July 31, 2012, our Board of Directors approved a plan to cease operations at seven campuses.
 The adjustments made to our business model to better align with the DOE's increased emphasis on student outcomes and our efforts to comply with the 90/10 rule and cohort default rates greatly impacted the population at these campuses.
-In addition, the current economic environment and regulatory changes under the Appropriations Act which eliminated the ability to enroll ATB students, have made these campuses no longer viable.
-Accordingly, we decided to cease operations at these campuses and stopped enrolling new students in 2012.
-All seven schools had ceased operations as of December 31, 2012.
-The results of their operations are reflected as discontinued operations in our consolidated financial statements.
+In addition, the current economic environment and regulatory changes under the Consolidated Appropriations Act, 2012, which eliminated the ability to enroll "ability to benefit" ("ATB") students, have made these campuses no longer viable.
+Accordingly, we ceased operations at these campuses as of December 31, 2012.
+The results of operations are reflected as discontinued operations in the consolidated financial statements.

-The results of operations at these seven campuses for the three year periods ended December 31, 2012 were as follows (in thousands):
+The results of operations at these seven campuses for the two year periods ended December 31, 2012 were as follows (in thousands):

-Year Ended December 31, 2012 2011 2010 Revenue \$ 8,500 \$ 20,804 \$ 34,732 (Loss) income before income tax (22,142) (5,260) 7,657 Income tax (benefit) expense (8,837) (1,685) 3,613 Net (loss) income from discontinued operations \$ (13,305) \$ (3,575) \$ 4,044
+Year End Year Ended December 31,

+2012 2011

+Revenue \$ 8,50 00 \$ 20,804

+Loss before income tax (22,14 (5,260)

+Income tax benefit (8,83 (1,685)

+Net loss from discontinued operations \$ (13,30 05) \$ (3,575)

-Amounts include impairments of goodwill and long-lived assets for these campuses of \$9.5 million, \$2.1 million and \$1.4 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Amounts include impairments of goodwill and long-lived assets for these campuses of \$9.5 million and \$2.1 million for the years ended December 31, 2012 and 2011, respectively.